tjvantoll/articles/airbnb/article.md

 Although NativeScript and React Native both leverage the benefits of JavaScript, React Native takes things farther with a feature they call [hot reloading](https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html).
 Hot reloading allows React Native to reload an app after a change without losing the application’s state.
 You can read through the [React Native team’s writeup on the feature](https://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html) if you’re curious, but as a developer this feature essentially means you’re able to test your JavaScript changes incredibly fast.

+That being said, NativeScript’s LiveSync (which you see in the gif above) is super fast and supports developing on as many devices as you can connect.
+With NativeScript you see most changes within a second, and not the 15–20 seconds common in native apps.

-NativeScript does not offer hot reloading yet, but it’s something we’re actively working on.
+NativeScript does not offer hot reloading yet, but it’s something we’re actively working on, and we’ll soon be able to measure our update cycles in milliseconds.
 Stay tuned to the [NativeScript blog](https://www.nativescript.org/blog) for details on future plans and releases.

 ## Integrating into native apps